MirageTurtle/dotfiles/README.md

 + Emacs
   + Treemacs
-	+ I can't use Treemacs as what I want.
-For example, I open a git folder, but I open treemacs and find another project.
+	+ ~~I can't use Treemacs as what I want.
+For example, I open a git folder, but I open treemacs and find another project.~~
   + Indentitation
     + Tab and S-Tab
 	  + S-Tab may be conflict with some features of Markdown-mode (I found it when I wrote this TODO).
+	  + It's like Tab and S-Tab in org-mode.
   + About window section (maybe not the official concept)
   + Markdown
     + Detect path when writing for an image.